AnubhavSingh0708/car-race/README.md

- at first for the two spacecrafts using html `<img>` the two spacecrafts are positioned using css `position:fixed;` and `top` and `right`or you may use `left` the car is moving by javascript dom top property when button is pressed your car moves and the other car moves by javascript for loop
+ at first for the two spacecrafts using html `<img>` the two spacecrafts are positioned using css `position:fixed;` and `top` and `right`or you may use `left` the vehichle is moving by javascript dom top property when button is pressed your car moves and the other vehichle moves by javascript for loop